 They also choose SAU because we are a welcoming, inclusive, and active community.
 Our International Student Services staff can help with your course schedule, answer questions about housing, and share stories over a cup of coffee.
 They guide you from the minute you become an Ambrosian to the day you graduate.

 Chat with us on WhatsApp at +1-571-789-1596.

 Translate this site into Spanish or Arabic by clicking below:

 How to Apply

-Your application will be considered at any time of the year, and we do our best to give you an admissions decision within two weeks of receiving your completed application.
+We've worked with students from more than 30 countries and can help you apply.
+Your application will be considered at any time of the year, and we do our best to give you a decision within two weeks.

 Cost of Attending